christo/revenge/README.md

 * [Dynamic Analysis](docs/dynamic-analysis.md) - some thoughts on prospects for runtime techniques for automating the detection of code and data and topics like program comprehension and program transformation.
 * How [Basic Stubs](docs/basic-headers.md) work on 8-bit Commodore machines.
+* [Ideas for the future](docs/ideas.md) of Revenge covering not only reverse engineering but reengineering and source renovation.